heyjianjing/linear_algebra/README.md

 `la_23`
 * Left and right eigenvectors
-* Real matrix has conjugate symmetry for eigenvalues and eigenvectors
+* Real matrices have conjugate symmetry for eigenvalues and eigenvectors
 * Characteristic polynomial
 * Basic properties of eigenvalues
-* Eigenvalues and characteristic polynomial is the same under similarity transformation
+* Markov chain example

 `la_24`
-* Matrix diagonalization as an application of eigenvectors and eigenvalues
-* Matrix is diagonalizable if and only if it has independent set of eigenvectors
+* Matrices with independent set of eigenvectors are diagonalizable
 * Not all square matrices are diagonalizable
-* If matrix has distinct eigenvalues, then it is diagonalizable
+* Matrices with distinct eigenvalues are diagonalizable
 * The other way is not true
-* Diagonalization simplifies many matrix expressions, resolvent, powers, exponential,...
+* Diagonalization simplifies calculation: resolvent, powers, exponential,...
 * Diagonalization and left eigenvectors
 * Left and right eigenvectors as dual basis
-* See `nla_06`-`nla_09` and `nla_15`-`nla_16` for numerical methods to compute eigenvalues and eigenvectors

 `la_25`
-* Jordan canonical form generalizes diagonalization of square matrix
+* Jordan canonical form generalizes diagonalization of square matrices
 * Determinant of a matrix is product of all its eigenvalues
 * Generalized eigenvectors
 * Cayley-Hamilton theorem
 * Corollary and intuition
-* See `nla_14` for connection of these to Krylov subspace

 `la_26`
-* Symmetric matrix has real eigenvalues
+* Symmetric matrices have real eigenvalues
-* Symmetirc matrix has orthogonal eigenvectors
+* Symmetirc matrices have orthogonal eigenvectors
-* Equivalency between transpose and inverse of eigenvector matrix when A is symmetric

 `la_27`
 * Similarity transformation
-* Things that are preserved under similarity transformation (characteristic polynomial, eigenvalues, determinant, matrix rank...)
+* Things preserved under similarity transformation (characteristic polynomial, eigenvalues, determinant, matrix rank...)

 `la_28`
 * Quadratic form